 Those who are into urban exploration in the Alabama state area, and wanting to explore abandoned places in Alabama, should get comfortable with Alabama trespassing laws.
 Luckily, in the state of Alabama, the laws are easy to understand and are pretty cut and dry.

-For these cases, you should familiarize yourself with x.
 For more about obtaining permission to explore abandoned places in Alabama, check out our guide Explore Abandoned Buildings: How To Get Permission.